Frequently Asked Questions

 Q: What cooking utensils are included?

 A: All of our accommodation comes complete with essential cooking utensils, including a saucepan, frying pan, spatula and whistle kettle for use on the two burner gas hob provided.

 A: Yes, our prices are per unit and this includes all essential items such as cutlery, crockery, basic cooking utensils (frying pan and sauce pan) gas stove, chimenea or fire pit and bbq.
 To keep cost to our guests down to a minimum additional optional items are available for a small charge.

 A: Yes, guests are welcome to stay a single night.
 A single night supplement applies please see the glamping prices page.

 Q: What facilities are available onsite?

 A: Our 5 Tree rated site is based on a family run holiday park in Dorset.
-Along with normal facilities such as toilet blocks, showers, washing up facilities and a laundry we also have a small shop for essential groceries, health club with massage treatment room and fishing lake.
+Along with normal facilities such as toilet blocks, showers, washing up facilities and a laundry we also have a small shop for essentials like fresh milk, a gym and fishing lake.

 Q: Can we bring our dog?

 A: Yes, dogs are welcome to stay in certain types of glamping accommodation.
 We supply dogs with a blanket and bowl for use during your stay as well as free dog treats and chew toy to keep.
 There is a small fee of £17.50 per stay to cover the hypoallergenic cleaning required afterwards.